Language Scent: Exploring Cross-Language Information Navigation: Lab Study

 \subsubsection{Augmented language scent leads to more diverse information gathered.}

-In terms of the information seeking outcomes (Figure \ref{fig:logStat}), there was no significant difference between the number of relevant sources participants found across \base{} ($M_{\text{\base{}}} = 8.13$) and \sys{} ($M_{\text{\sys{}}} = 9.44$).
-However, with \sys{}, participants were able to explore significantly more topics ($M_{\text{\sys{}}} = 6.69 > 5.00 = M_{\text{\base{}}}; p = 0.032, r = 0.597$), compared to \base{}.
-Similarly, in their interviews, participants also found that searching in multiple languages \pqt{gives [them] interesting perspectives}{P16} and \pqt{reveals things [they] wouldn't be aware of otherwise}{P3}.
-Since participants were able to gain more (diverse) information from accessing similar amounts of sources, this may triangulate previous findings that \sys{} may lead to the formation of more effective strategies which allow participants to better leverage the multilingual information available to them.
+\rev{Because our study tasks elicited exploratory behaviour by asking participants to gather diverse information, we use topic coverage (Figure~\ref{fig:logStat}) as a measure of task success.} There was no significant difference between the number of relevant sources participants found across \base{} ($M_{\text{\base{}}} = 8.13$) and \sys{} ($M_{\text{\sys{}}} = 9.44$).
+However, with \sys{}, participants were able to explore significantly more topics ($M_{\text{\sys{}}} = 6.69 > 5.00 = M_{\text{\base{}}}; p = 0.032, r = 0.597$), compared to \base{}. \rev{To further characterize the topics explored, we analyzed the distribution and nature of topics covered across conditions: participants tended toward broader topics in Baseline (e.g., "career advice"), while in \sys{} they covered a greater number of more fine-grained subtopics (e.g., "graduate student career advice"). } Relatedly, in their interviews, participants also found that searching in multiple languages \pqt{gives [them] interesting perspectives}{P16} and \pqt{reveals things [they] wouldn't be aware of otherwise}{P3}.
+Since participants gained more diverse information while accessing a similar number of sources, \rev{our findings suggest that \sys{} may better support exploration of multilingual information.}